February is crunch time when it comes to preparations for your fruit and vegetable garden.

 If you’re growing over-wintering crops such as cauliflowers or broad beans, make sure you keep them protected against the cold and frosty winter weather.
 If you’ve invested time and effort into over-wintering crops it would be a shame to lose them to cold weather damage.

 February is typically when the worst of the winter weather hits.
 We can’t stress how crucial it is that you wrap your plants up in their own winter garden fleece.
 If you’re sowing anything outdoors this month, use cloches or frost blankets to protect your seedlings and young plants.
-For even better protection, treat them with a cold weather fertiliser like early starter that will improve their resilience and help them thrive against the bad weather.

 Even if you’re not currently growing crops, it’s a good idea to cover your vegetable patch and/or raised with a frost blanket to protect the ground from the frost and snow.
 If not, your soil will take longer to warm up and won’t quite be ready for seed sowing.
 Which means you risk delaying your gardening season.